-Bachelor Degree in Bible Minors: Pastoral Theology and Music
+Bachelor Degree in Bible Minors: Pastoral Theology and Music (Male: 130 hrs.)

 Program Learning Outcomes-This degree program will equip its graduates to do the following:

 1. Demonstrate a practical knowledge of the pastoral duties and ministries of the local church.
 (ILO 1,4,5)